 Group life insurance is the most common form of life insurance in the United States.
 It provides security without requiring you to make large premium payments or to have a physical.
 It’s typically easy to sign up for, and it then remains in effect through your employment or until there’s a change in insurance plans.
 Signing up for group life through work usually happens when you’re first hired or during an enrollment period.

 If this is offered by your employer, it’s something you should take advantage of, especially if there is no cost to you.
-However, group life insurance might not be enough coverage and a supplemental policy may be necessary.
+However, a group life policy might not be enough coverage and a supplemental policy may be necessary.

 Group life insurance is a term policy, which means that it may end at some point – that point might not be when you die.
 Most group term life insurance policies end when you leave your job whether you quit, are fired, or retire.
 After that, you no longer get any benefits from that policy.